 Technology plays a pivotal role in our company, enabling us to furnish you with detailed property market information and reduce our clients’ engagement in paperwork.
 As customers ourselves, we possess a deep understanding of how to effectively cater to your needs.

-Frequently asked questions about buying property in Portugal
+Frequently Asked Questions About buying property in Portugal

 The process of buying a property in Portugal typically involves finding a property, negotiating the price, getting a property survey, signing a promissory contract, transferring funds, completing the transaction at the notary, and registering the property with the local land registry.